alexbecker/prompt-injection/paper.typ

 = Related Work

-Prior research has pursued several lines of inquiry, which we will survey.
-Most research has focused on either training a separate model to filter malicious prompts, or on modifying and fine-tuning the target model to be more resistant to prompt injection.
-There has been little prior research on mechanistic detection of prompt injection attacks within the target model.
+Broadly speaking, prior work on prompt injection defenses can be divided into detection, model hardening, and capability-based isolation.
+We briefly survey these approaches and discuss how applicable they are to our Note that this survey is not exhaustive.

+== Detection

+Detection methods tend to work for both direct and indirect prompt injections, at least as benchmarked in the literature, because the attack methods and objectives typically tested in both settings have high overlap.
+However, we will see in our analysis that this does not perfectly transfer when attack objectives are changed to fit the direct prompt injection scenario.

-== Dedicated Detection Models
+=== Dedicated Models

 Early defenses leverage off‑the‑shelf text‑classification models.
 LLM Guard‑v2 fine‑tunes DeBERTa‑v3 on a composite dataset of known attacks and benign prompts and reports $F_1 approx 0.95$ on its held‑out split @llmguardv2.
 Subsequent work shows that shallow classifiers operating wholly in embedding space also reach competitive accuracy while remaining lightweight for on‑device use @ayub2024embedding.
-More recent approaches such as *Multi‑Agent NLP Framework* have leveraged multiple LLMs in token space to sanitize queries and enforce policies @gosmar2025multiagent.

-These detectors and sanitizers are attractive because they require no model changes, but they are generally expected to perform poorly against novel and more sophisticated attacks.

-== Model‑centric Defenses
+== Model Hardening

-More recent approaches introduce logical separation between the trusted and untrusted inputs in the network.
+More recent approaches introduce logical separation between the trusted and untrusted inputs in the network and fine-tuning the LLM to treat them differently.

-- *Structured Queries (StruQ)* adds a dedicated delimiter token that splits a query into `⟨prompt⟩` and `⟨data⟩` channels; fine‑tuning with contrastive pairs cuts manual jailbreak success on Llama-7B and Mistral-7B to $<2%$ and significantly reduces the effectiveness of several adversarial methods @Chen2025StruQ.
+*Structured Queries (StruQ)* adds a dedicated delimiter token that splits a query into `⟨prompt⟩` and `⟨data⟩` channels; fine‑tuning with contrastive pairs cuts manual jailbreak success on Llama-7B and Mistral-7B to $<2%$ and significantly reduces the effectiveness of several adversarial methods @Chen2025StruQ.
-- *SecAlign* constructs a preference‑optimization dataset where "secure" completions obey the system prompt and "insecure" ones follow the injected instruction; RLHF on this dataset drives the success rate of six canonical attacks to $<10%$ on Llama-3-8B-Instruct without harming AlpacaEval scores @secalign2025.
+*SecAlign* builds on this work using a preference‑optimization dataset where "secure" completions obey the system prompt and "insecure" ones follow the injected instruction; RLHF on this dataset drives the success rate of six canonical attacks to $<10%$ on Llama-3-8B-Instruct without harming AlpacaEval scores @secalign2025.

+Both StruQ and SecAlign focus on indirect prompt injection.
+Direct prompt injection hardening was first attempted by OpenAI, which introduced the *Instruction Hierarchy* dataset containing conflicting sytem, user and tool content, and fine-tuned GPT-3.5 on it to respect their precedence rules @wallace2024instructionhierarchy.
-- *Instructional Segment Embedding (ISE)* introduces a three‑way segment embedding (`system` / `user` / `data`); fine-tuning Llama‑2‑7B with ISE improves accuracy against the *Structured Query* benchmark by ≈15.8 pp and boosts ordinary instruction‑following by ≈4 pp @ise2025.
+*Instructional Segment Embedding (ISE)* introduces a three‑way segment embedding (`system` / `user` / `data`) deals with both direct and indirect prompt injection attacks.
-- *PICO* proposes a dual‑channel transformer: system tokens pass through one stack, user tokens through another; gated fusion happens only after the final attention block @pico2025.
-This approach has not yet been tested.
+Fine-tuning Llama‑2‑7B with ISE improves its performance on both the Instruction Hierarchy dataset and StruQ's indirect prompt injection benchmark @ise2025.

 == Capability‑based Isolation